ALUMINUM – THE SOFT-IN-THE-HEAD MINERAL, A TOXIC MALE/FEMALE ELEMENT

 ulcers

-ALUMINUM ANTAGONISTS AND CHELATORS
+ALUMINUM ANTAGONISTS

-calcium, magnesium, zinc, fluoride, vitamin C, deferoxamine
+calcium, magnesium, zinc, vitamin C,

 ALUMINUM AND HAIR ANALYSIS

-á Hair levels may rise on retest hair mineral analyses during a nutritional balancing program as more aluminum is mobilized from tissue storage sites.
+Rise in aluminum on a hair retest.
+Hair levels may rise on retest hair mineral analyses during a nutritional balancing program as more aluminum is mobilized from tissue storage sites.

 Home | Hair Analysis | Saunas | Books | Articles | Detox Protocols

-Courses | About Dr. Wilson | The Free Basic Program
+Courses | The Free Basic Program